SicMundus86/ProjectivyIconPack/README.md

 ## Changing Background Color for Icons

-To further enhance the icon pack’s look, you can change the background colour of the cards:
+To further enhance the icon pack’s look, you can change the background color of the cards:

 - From the Projectivy Launcher menu, select **Projectivy Launcher Settings**.
 - Select **Appearance**.